 How to consume Junk without glucose spikes

-Include a source of lean protein like grilled chicken, turkey, tofu, or legumes with your meal to slow down the absorption of carbohydrates.
+Balance your meal by adding a source of protein like chicken, turkey, or tofu, and healthy fats such as avocados, nuts, or olive oil.
+This can slow down the absorption of sugar.

 Stay Hydrated